allisonjr-bamfordrk/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

 Remember to take breaks throughout the day to clear your mind and recharge.
 Also, don't be afraid to ask for help when you need it.
 There is always someone who can offer guidance or share their knowledge, so don’t hesitate to reach out.
 Finally, always keep learning and improving your skills.
 The more you know, the better you will become at solving problems and creating solutions.

+# 2024-03-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+Refactor and remove unnecessary complexity whenever possible.
+Remember that code is read far more often than it's written, so invest time in making it easy to understand for both yourself and others.
+Also, embrace automated testing as a means to ensure your code's correctness and resilience over time."

+In practice, this also includes keeping up with good software engineering principles like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and SOLID principles, which contribute significantly to creating high-quality, sustainable software systems.